envoyproxy/gateway/site/content/en/latest/api/extension_types.md

 | Field | Description |
 | --- | --- |
-| `users` _[SecretObjectReference](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1.SecretObjectReference)_ | The Kubernetes secret which contains the username-password pairs used to verify user credentials in the "Authorization" header.
+| `users` _[SecretObjectReference](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1.SecretObjectReference)_ | The Kubernetes secret which contains the username-password pairs in htpasswd format, used to verify user credentials in the "Authorization" header.
  This is an Opaque secret.
-The username-password pairs should be stored in the key "users".
-The value needs to be the htpasswd format, for example: "user1:{SHA}hashed_user1_password".
+The username-password pairs should be stored in the key ".htpasswd".
+As the key name indicates, the value needs to be the htpasswd format, for example: "user1:{SHA}hashed_user1_password".
 Right now, only SHA hash algorithm is supported.
 Reference to https://httpd.apache.org/docs/2.4/programs/htpasswd.html for more details. |

 #### BootstrapType